OctopusDeploy/blog/blog/2018-08/kubernetes.md

 Deployments will sometimes fail.
 This is not only to be expected, but celebrated, as long as it happens in the `Development` environment.
 Failing quickly is a key component to a robust CD pipeline.

 Let's review what we have got deployed now.
-We have a load balancer pointing to a service resource, which in turn is pointing to the deployment resource.
+We have a load balancer pointing to a Service resource, which in turn is pointing to the Deployment resource.

 ![](kubernetes-deployment-diagram.jpg)